WajahatAliAbid/greeter-grpc-api-dotnet-core/README.md

 ```bash
     dotnet run -p ./src/HelloGrpc.Server/HelloGrpc.Server.csproj
 ```
+When server is up and running, we can run the client application to send request to server and get response.
 Open another instance of terminal and run the following command
 ```
     dotnet run -p ./src/HelloGrpc.Client/HelloGrpc.Client.csproj
 ```